EngFred/Movie-Mania-Browser/README.md

 ---

-## ✨ Key Features
+## Key Features

-- **🚀 Popular Movies:** Fetches and displays a curated list of popular movies from the TMDB API with seamless infinite scrolling (pagination).
+- **Popular Movies:** Fetches and displays a curated list of popular movies from the TMDB API with seamless infinite scrolling (pagination).
-- **🔍 Smart Search:** Instantly find specific movies by title or keyword.
+- **Smart Search:** Instantly find specific movies by title or keyword.
-- **💾 Persistent Watchlist:** Users can save movies to a local watchlist using **Floor** database, allowing access to favorites even when offline.
+- **Persistent Watchlist:** Users can save movies to a local watchlist using **Floor** database, allowing access to favorites even when offline.
-- **🎞️ Rich Media:** View high-resolution posters, synopses, cast details, and watch trailers directly within the app.
+- **Rich Media:** View high-resolution posters, synopses, cast details, and watch trailers directly within the app.
-- **🎨 Responsive Design:** A polished UI that adapts to different screen sizes.
+- **Responsive Design:** A polished UI that adapts to different screen sizes.

 ---

-## 🛠️ Architecture
+## Architecture

 MMB is built using the **Clean Architecture** pattern to ensure the codebase remains testable, maintainable, and scalable.
 The app is divided into three distinct layers: